Editorial Standards

 Form 940 is the IRS’s mechanism for employers to report and reconcile their federal unemployment tax (FUTA) liability each year.
 While Form 941 handles quarterly payroll tax deposits including Social Security, Medicare, and withheld income tax, Form 940 is dedicated entirely to FUTA – the federal side of unemployment insurance.

 FUTA works differently from FICA taxes in one important respect: it is paid entirely by the employer.
 There is no employee withholding.
 The tax funds the federal unemployment trust fund, which backs state unemployment insurance programs during periods of high claims.
-Employers in all 50 states, D.C., and most U.S. territories must participate.
+Employers in all 50 states, D.C., the U.S. Virgin Islands, and Puerto Rico must participate.
+FUTA does not apply to employers in American Samoa, Guam, or the Commonwealth of the Northern Mariana Islands (CNMI).

 Who Must File